A historic, absorbing exhibition

 Bright oil painting of two older Black people smiling and comfortably holding hands on a bench on a chilly, sunny day.

-Walking up the Parkway to the Philadelphia Museum of Art on a warm blue-sky autumn afternoon felt oddly normal.
-Only a day earlier I was barely functioning, overcome at the result of our high-stakes election.
-Suddenly a safe future seemed unfathomable: my country chose the sexist racist violent one over the intelligent rational thoughtful one.
+Walking up the Parkway to the Philadelphia Museum of Art (PMA) on a warm, blue-sky autumn afternoon felt oddly normal.
+Only a day earlier, I was barely functioning, overcome by the result of our high-stakes election.
+Suddenly, a safe future seemed unfathomable: my country chose the sexist, racist, violent one over the intelligent, rational, thoughtful one.

 Curated by British writer and curator Ekow Eshun, this expansive exhibition focuses on 28 contemporary Black artists, mostly figurative painters.
-For the Philly iteration of this show, Eshun is joined by curator Erika F. Battle (John Alchin and Hal Marryatt Curator of Contemporary Art) and exhibition assistant Yocari De Los Santos (the Constance E. Clayton fellow).
-There are famous names here along with less familiar artists who compose the Black and African diaspora from the US and UK.
+For the Philly iteration of this show, Eshun is joined by curator Erica F. Battle (John Alchin and Hal Marryatt Curator of Contemporary Art) and exhibition assistant Yocari De Los Santos (Constance E. Clayton fellow).
+There are famous names here, along with less familiar artists who compose the Black and African diaspora from the US and UK.
 The 60-plus works concern Blackness as lived experience rather than the social construct of race.

 Double Consciousness